- ABOUT US

 - Injury Prevention

-Temporomandibular joint dysfunction can cause pain in your jaw and the muscles that control jaw movement.
-The exact cause of it is often multifactorial and difficult to pin point.
-Your pain may be caused by a combination of factors such as genetics, a previous jaw injury, arthritis.
+In other words, temporomandibular joint dysfunction can cause pain in your jaw and the muscles that control jaw movement.
+However, the exact cause of it is often multifactorial and difficult to pin point.
+Above all, your pain may be caused by a combination of factors such as genetics, a previous jaw injury, arthritis.
 People who clench or grind their teeth may also develop jaw pain.

 Treatment from a trained physiotherapist may include: posture re-education; joint mobilisation; muscle lengthening; relaxation exercises; soft tissue massage; TMJ movement pattern correction and; passive, active and stabilisation exercises.